The Petit Lenormand deck is available now. Limited stock

 The polemicist of the corner café… social network version.

 The archetype of this combination evokes someone who provokes, questions, and reignites discussion within a group.
-Whip pushes not to sweep sensitive topics under the rug, Garden gives a collective microphone.
-When well used, this archetype allows important topics to emerge and purifies the climate by naming what disturbs.
+The Whip encourages not to sweep sensitive topics under the rug, while the Garden provides a collective microphone.
+When well utilized, this archetype allows important topics to emerge and purifies the climate by naming what disturbs.
 When poorly balanced, it can sustain controversies and exhaust the collective.
-Sun reminds that the goal should be to illuminate rather than burn.
-Bouquet highlights the power of a well-turned word, a sincere compliment, or a gesture of gratitude to calm the situation.
+The Sun reminds us that the goal should be to illuminate rather than burn.
+The Bouquet highlights the power of a well-turned phrase, a sincere compliment, or a gesture of gratitude to calm the situation.

 Shadow work